Dr Stephanie Russell

 Areas of Expertise:

-Business, management, leadership and law , Institute for International Management Practice , Human Resources Management
+Business, management and leadership , Human Resources Management

 Stephanie lectures in the field of HRM and Organisational Behaviour and her research interests are on the impact of regulation for firms in the Passive Fire Protection Industry.
 She has also published about management gurus and employer branding.